Websockets

 Outputs

-Data Sent – The full string as a Json object that was transmitted to the WebSocket server.
+Data Sent – The full string as a Json object that was sent to the WebSocket server.

 Delegate Binary Data Received